Common Fixes for Scan to Email

-We highly recommend that all domains sending via your account are verified on the 'Settings > Sender Domains' section of your account to ensure the best deliverability rates.
-For more information please see our Sender Domains guide here.
+We highly recommend that all domains sending via your account are verified on the "Settings > Verified Senders" section of your account to ensure the best deliverability rates.
+For more information please see our Verified Senders guide here.

 Under the 'Other' section of our setup guides there are some common printer models including Kyocera Multifunction Printers, HP Multifunction printers, Xerox Workcentre, Ricoh Printers and Lexmark Printers.